 An unacknowledged, but widespread, term used off-the-record by biologists to describe otherwise-monogamous birds which engage in covert extra-pair copulation, or male animals (salmon, cuttlefish, etc) that use deceptive coloration and behavior to approach females without the dominant male noticing them, is "sneaky fuckers".
 Not something you'd ever see in a Nature article, but notations of "SF" turn up in a lot of field notes.

 Way back in 1971, Dodge introduced a car called the Dart Demon, complete with a cartoony pitchfork-wielding devil as its mascot.
 Some Christian groups complained and two years later the devil mascot was abolished and the name was changed to Dart Sport.

 Actor Benedict Cumberbatch invoked this on the fanbase, the Cumberbitches.
-After Benedict express some discomfort at that name, his fans, out of respect (and since some of them didn't like calling themselves "bitches" in the first place,) have started using the more benign "Cumberbabes" more and more.
+After Benedict expressed some discomfort at that name, his fans, out of respect (and since some of them didn't like calling themselves "bitches" in the first place,) started using the more benign "Cumberbabes" more and more.

 The subtitles on Netflix seem to censor some of the swearing.
 For instance "fucking" was changed to "kissing" on an episode of UnitedStatesofTara

 The most common name for the Common Moorhen (Gallinula chloropus) in Spanish is "polla de agua" ([female] water chicken).
 As "polla" has become increasingly more used as a slang for male genitalia, many Spanish bird guides have switched to "gallineta" (small hen).